This article about the Best Baby Monitors for Travel was written by baby travel expert Celine Brewer and may contain affiliate links.

 Range and Out of Range Indicator

 The best portable monitor for travel will come with at least moderate range coverage, which is useful if you are on vacation in an apartment or house rental.
-Look for options that will give you a warning (like a light pulse or a beep) when you are out of range so that you always know how your baby is doing.
+I recommend looking for options that will give you a warning (like a light pulse or a beep) when you are out of range so that you always know how your baby is doing.

 Rechargeable vs. Plug-in